Multidisciplinary Approach Shrinks Glioma, Elevates Quality of Life

 After undergoing sophisticated imaging studies offered here at the medical center, he met with neuro-oncologist and it was explained that several neuroscientists would discuss Davis' case and work together to diagnose and treat him.

 “They assembled a team overnight,” Davis said.
 “The doctor spoke sensibly and answered all of my questions.
 He calmed me down and gave me hope.”

 Determining a Diagnosis

 Davis was told that the studies pointed to a brain stem glioma, but a biopsy was necessary to definitively identify its type and grade.
 Because of the brain stem’s location and function, the biopsy would involve an intricate surgical procedure.

 The brain stem is where all of the wires from the brain come down and connect with the spinal cord.
 It allows people to move and perform other vital functions, such as breathing, coordinating eye movements and eating.

 Before moving forward, Davis decided to get second opinions.
 “After all, I had a brain tumor in the ‘Grand Central Station’ of my brain,” he said.
 “I believed it was appropriate to hear from other experts.
 Doctors and UChicago Medicine encouraged me in this.”
 Three major cancer centers in the country agreed with the University of Chicago Medicine approach.

 Using imaging guidance, a neurosurgeon performed the biopsy, removing a tissue sample the size of the tip of a pencil.
 The mass was infiltrating into the brain stem and there was no clear boundary between normal and abnormal tissue.

 Neuro-pathologists at the University of Chicago Medicine determined the tumor was an astrocytoma, which is a type of glioma.
 While the tumor was low-grade (slow-growing), the critical location and infiltrating nature meant it could not be surgically removed.

 Targeting the Tumor

-Lukas recommended an aggressive treatment protocol that included a combined radiation and oral chemotherapy regimen for six weeks, followed by 12 cycles of oral chemotherapy over 12 months.
+An aggressive treatment protocol was recommended that included a combined radiation and oral chemotherapy regimen for six weeks, followed by 12 cycles of oral chemotherapy over 12 months.